dudugan/phylobio_final/README.md

 ### Baby Analyses
 I first conducted an analysis of all Generation 1 fire-type Pokémon (12 pokémon total).
 This produces some interesting results - notably, the data for different forms (basic, stage 1, stage 2) of the same species were often identical, so I was forced to combine them with an "_" as you can see here.

-Also, sole legendary Pokémon *Moltres* failed the chi-2 test, indicating that it was too far away from the other species to be reliably placed in the tree.
+Also, the sole legendary Pokémon *Moltres* failed the chi-2 test, indicating that it was too far away from the other species to be reliably placed in the tree.
 This was a really cool result, because it kind of affirms what is in the Pokémon canon (and therefore signals that the creators were pretty consistent in how they made the stats for legendary Pokémon).

 ![alt text](<Screenshot 2024-12-17 at 13.23.33.png>)